About all our programsK-12 programs at your school!Schedules & PricesMeet the instructorsPhoto galleryRelated links

 Welcome everyone...

-This is a new section of my web site dedicated to providing people with valuable resources and information to enhance our physical, spiritual and emotional lives.
-My Vision for my school is to support and encourage students to live a complete and holistic lifestyle.
+This section of my web site dedicated to providing people with valuable resources and information to enhance our physical, spiritual and emotional lives.
+My Vision for Earth School is to support and encourage students to live a complete and holistic lifestyle.
 I believe that the result of this lifestyle is a heightened Awareness that fosters a natural relationship with the Earth and all its inhabitants.
 I believe that this relationship is necessary to ensure that we respect and protect our environment for our grandchildren and generations yet to come.
 Our Ancestors knew this Wisdom instinctually.
-Their Wisdom is still here to guide us, but we must ask for it, actively seek it and remember to always be thankful...."
+Their Wisdom is still here to guide us, but we must ask for it... actively seek it and remember to always be thankful...."
 Always walk in beauty."

 So sit back, relax and enjoy.
 Remember...
 "There are always Healthy Alternatives available for us, no matter what we face in our lives." .....